 Shuttered Venue Operator Grant - For taxable years beginning on or after January 1, 2019, California law allows an exclusion from gross income for amounts awarded as a shuttered venue operator grant under the CAA, 2021.
 The CAA, 2021, allows deductions for eligible expenses paid for with grant amounts.
-California law conforms to this federal provision with modifications.
+California law conforms to this federal provision, with modifications.
+For California purposes, these deductions do not apply to an ineligible entity.
+"Ineligible entity" means a taxpayer that is either a publicly-traded company or does not meet the 25% reduction from gross receipts requirements under Section 311 of Division N of the CAA, 2021.
 For more information, see instructions in this publication and get Schedule CA (540) or Schedule CA (540NR).

 Moving Expense Deduction - For taxable years beginning on or after January 1, 2021, taxpayers should file California form FTB 3913, Moving Expense Deduction, to claim moving expense deductions.
-Attach the completed form FTB 3913 to Form 540, California Resident Income Tax Return, or Form 540NR, California Nonresident or Part-Year Resident Income Tax Return.
+Attach the completed form FTB 3913 to Form 540, California Resident Income Tax Return, or Form 540NR,

+California Nonresident or Part-Year Resident Income Tax Return.
 For more information, see instructions in this publication and get Schedule CA (540) or Schedule CA (540NR), and form FTB 3913.

-Paycheck Protection Program (PPP) Loans Forgiveness - For taxable years beginning on or after January 1, 2019, California law allows an exclusion from gross income for covered loan amounts forgiven under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Paycheck Protection Program and Health Care Enhancement Act, Paycheck Protection Program Flexibility Act of 2020, the CAA, 2021, or the PPP Extension Act of 2021.
+Paycheck Protection Program (PPP) Loans Forgiveness - For taxable years beginning on or after January 1, 2019, California law allows an exclusion from gross income for covered loan amounts forgiven under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, Paycheck Protection Program and Health Care Enhancement Act, Paycheck Protection Program Flexibility Act of 2020, the CAA, 2021, or the PPP Extension Act of 2021.

 Also, the ARPA expands PPP eligibility to include "additional covered nonprofit entities" which includes certain Code 501(c) nonprofit organizations and Internet-only news publishers and Internet-only periodical publishers.
 California law does not conform to this expansion of PPP eligibility.